dbuchanandev/SFSymbolsPackage/README.md

 # SFSymbolsPackage

 ## Description
-I wanted an easier way to access SF Symbols.
-I'm far from the first to do this, but it has some extra stuff I wanted.
+I wanted an easier way to access SF Symbols in my projects.
+This has some added organization and a few convenience features.
+My goal is to make this easier to maintain as Apple updates their available SF Symbols.
-All Symbols and Categories are listed here in the order in which they are presented in the macOS SF Symbols app Version 1.1 (16).
+Also, if anyone at Apple happens to come across this, I would love to kill this project. 😜 All Symbols and Categories are listed here in the order in which they are presented in the macOS SF Symbols app Version 1.1 (16).

 ## Usage